HienNguyen711/slack_clone/README.md

-For a live demo, see https://slack-clone1.herokuapp.com/ or https://slack-clone-2516f.firebaseapp.com.(not for this repo but for demo)
+For a live demo, see https://slack-clone1.herokuapp.com/ or https://slack-clone-2516f.firebaseapp.com (not for this repo but for demo)

 This project was originally based on the Thinkster.io tutorial 'Build a Real-Time Slack Clone'